 To verify the operation of a newly installed feature or replacement part, follow these steps:

-1. Did you use either the AIX operating system or the online diagnostics service aid concurrent (hot-swap) service to replace the part?

-No: Go to step 2.
+- 1. Did you use either the AIX operating system or the online diagnostics service aid concurrent (hot-swap) service to replace the part? - No: Go to step 2.

-Yes: Go to step 5 on page 34.
+Yes: Go to step 5.

 2. Is the system powered off?